sinclairzx81/typebox-legacy/readme.md

 ## Overview

-> ⚠️ This repository is the OIDC publishing environment for legacy TypeBox (pre-1.0 revisions).
-This project publishes to the `@sinclair/typebox` scope on NPM.
-For the versions 1.0 and above, visit https://github.com/sinclairzx81/typebox
+> ⚠️ TypeBox versions (pre-1.0) continue active maintenance through 2026 and beyond.
+This repository services as the OIDC publishing environment for the `@sinclair/typebox` package scope on NPM.
+For TypeBox versions 1.0 and above, refer to https://github.com/sinclairzx81/typebox

 TypeBox is a runtime type builder that creates in-memory Json Schema objects that infer as TypeScript types.
 The schematics produced by this library are designed to match the static type checking rules of the TypeScript compiler.
 TypeBox offers a unified type that can be statically checked by TypeScript and runtime asserted using standard Json Schema validation.